 Cannabinoid receptors are part of a family referred to as the G protein-coupled receptors.
 Three different compounds can cause these sensors to react: the cannabinoids which occur naturally inside our bodies, the cannabinoids that are present in marijuana, and the synthetic cannabinoids that are found in certain drugs, or marijuana alternatives.

-Research indicates that there may be different type of receptors that cannabinoids can interact with.
+Research indicates that there may be a different type of receptors that cannabinoids can interact with.
 To date, there are two primary receptors that we know to be affected by cannabinoids.

 These two kinds of receptors can be found throughout the body.
 CB1 receptors are found in their heaviest concentration throughout the central nervous system, CB2 receptors can also be found in the central nervous system, but they’re more prevalent throughout the gastrointestinal tract and in various organs.

 These receptors can react to all kinds of cannabinoids, but they seem to indicate a preference.
 CB1 receptors have a particular affinity towards THC, while CBD doesn’t have a particularly strong affinity toward either receptor, yet impacts the endocannabinoid system and our bodies in other ways.